Living Legends of Aviation: Event

 Beginning in 2003, an awards show has been organized each year to bring together the Living Legend members for a variety of events.
 The awards are presented at a prestigious live ceremony, most commonly in mid January following the relevant calendar year.

 In 2003, the first Living Legends of Aviation Awards were presented at a banquet dinner hosted by Airport Journals at the Centennial Airport in Englewood, Colorado.
 To avoid any weather related issues, in 2006 the venue was moved to Southern California and held at the Hyatt Regency Century Plaza hotel in Los Angeles.
 Since 2007 the Awards have been presented at The Beverly Hilton in Beverly Hills, California.

 In 2018 the inaugural Living Legends of Aviation - Europe event was held on July 26, 2018 at the Scalaria hotel & resort in Salzkammergut, Austria.

-In 2021 the awards show was cancelled due to the COVID-19_pandemic.
+In 2021 the awards show was cancelled due to the COVID-19 pandemic.

+In 2025 the awards was held on April 25, 2025, postponed due to the January 2025 Southern California wildfires.